 Are tutoring services available on this campus?

 Yes!
 Tutoring in select disciplines is available to all SDCC students free of charge.
-The College Tutorial Center is in L-214, (619) 388-3685.
-Students needing help with their writing and critical thinking skills can find assistance from peer tutors in the English Center, located in the "C" BUILDING - Room C-226.
+The College Tutorial Center is in L-205, (619) 388-3685.
+Students needing help with their writing and critical thinking skills can find assistance from peer tutors in the English Center, located in the "L" BUILDING - Room L-209.
 Tutoring help in all levels of English including ESL is available after the first week of the semester during posted hours.
-Students needing assistance in Math can drop by or contact the Math Center located in the "T" BUILDING - Room T-208.
-For more information about the Math Center and a complete description of the services they offer call (619) 388-3583.
+Students needing assistance in Math can drop by or contact the Math Center, located in the "L" BUILDING - Room L-208.
+For more information about the Math Center and a complete description of the services they offer call (619) 388-3580.
 Disabled students seeking tutoring and other academic assistance services may visit or contact the DSPS office located in the "A" BUILDING - Room A-115.
 For more information about DSPS and a complete description of the services they offer call (619) 388-3513 or, via TTY at (619) 388-3313.
 Peer tutoring for other disciplines may also be available.
 Before contacting any unknown person who may advertise tutoring services via the campus bulletin boards, be sure to ask your instructor for free or low cost tutoring recommendations.

 What is the difference between the “College catalog” and the “College Class Schedule?”

 The catalog is a detailed publication of all college policies, regulations and course descriptions of every class offered at SDCC.
 The Schedule of Classes, which is published three times per year in Spring, Summer and Fall, gives detailed information about courses offered during a specific semester including the day, time, units, location, professor and the all important course reference number.

 How do I add or drop a class?